This article includes the troubleshooting steps for resolving fingerprint Scanner Issues:

 the picture below.

-While ensuring staff are using the correct process to scan fingerprints (see the previous step), ask a suitable manager re-enrol the fingerprint through the time clock.
+While ensuring staff are using the correct process to scan fingerprints (see the previous step), ask a suitable user to re-enrol the fingerprint through the time clock.

 If this does not assist with fingerprint scanning, try re-enrolling the user with different fingers.
 Often the fingerprints on commonly used fingers can be worn down to the point they are not readable by the fingerprint scanner.

 Note: On the rare occasion we have come across users who cannot scan due to their fingers having warn / non readable fingerprints.
 If this is the case, we suggest using pin number authentication for that particular user.